rusershamburg/meetup-repo/meetup-13/Readme.md

 - how to assure CI/CD with R: packages/enviroment to be up-to-date?
 - what are the best practices to scale your R model in-prodction: 10 -> 100 -> 1000 -> 10000 ccu?

+- What is R in production?
+- Is R in production only models?
+- Are scripts doing data pipelining and running each minute Rin production?
+- Is a Shiny-App 'R in production' when 20 people use it every day and rely on the information?
+- How about shared tools - e.g. shared via package - how do these differ from code written for ad-hoc-analyis?

 ### deployment
 - how do you deploy models?
 - how to deploy your R models within a docker container?